sfdisk

 The default sfdisk command is to read the specification for the

-desired partitioning of device from standard input, and then
+desired partitioning of device from standard input, and then create

-put is a terminal, then sfdisk starts an interactive session.
+then sfdisk starts an interactive session.

-If the option -N is specified, then the changes are applied to
+If the option -N is specified, then the changes are applied to the

-the partition addressed by partition-number.
-The unspecified
+partition addressed by partition-number.
+The unspecified fields of

-fields of the partition are not modified.
+the partition are not modified.

-Note that it's possible to address an unused partition with -N.
+Note that it's possible to address an unused partition with -N. For

 -A, --activate device [partition-number...]

-Switch on the bootable flag for the specified partitions and
+Switch on the bootable flag for the specified partitions and switch

-numbers to switch off the bootable flag on all partitions.
+switch off the bootable flag on all partitions.

 The activation command is supported for MBR and PMBR only.
-If
+If a GPT

-If no partition-number is specified, then list the partitions
+If no partition-number is specified, then list the partitions with

-with an enabled flag.
+an enabled flag.

 --delete device [partition-number...]